Jawed Sheikh

-Jawed Sheikh (also spelled Javaid and Javed; born 8 October 1949) is a Pakistani actor, film director and producer who works in Lollywood and Bollywood.
-He is best known for working in the Hindi films Om Shanti Om, My Name Is Anthony Gonsalves, Namastey London, etc.
+Jawed Sheikh (also spelled Javaid and Javed; born 8 October 1954) is a Pakistani actor, film director and producer who works in Lollywood and Bollywood.
+He is best known for working in the Hindi films Om Shanti Om, My Name Is Anthony Gonsalves, Money Hai Toh Honey Hai, Namastey London, etc.

+Early life

+Jawed Sheikh was born on 8 October 1954 in Rawalpindi, Punjab, Pakistan.